Client Satisfaction Guaranteed

 Customized private in-home and online tutoring

-Varsity Tutors offers Arithmetic tutoring by highly credentialed tutors.
-We'll help you learn Arithmetic through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience Arithmetic tutoring by highly credentialed tutors.
+Top tutors will help you learn Arithmetic through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected Arithmetic Tutors

-The highly-credentialed tutors are uniquely qualified to help you learn Arithmetic.
+These highly-credentialed tutors are uniquely qualified to help you with Arithmetic.
 They have attended institutions including MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and other highly ranked institutions.

 Old Dominion University - Civil Engineering

 George Washington University - Structural Engineering

 How your tutor helps you master: Arithmetic

 PINPOINTING ARITHMETIC AREAS OF NEED

 You will have learning objectives mapped out by our educational director based on your specific academic needs.